 These criteria are usually covered by a certification system, and applicants are expected to present a valid certificate.
-If no certificate is available, the evaluation team may carry out an evaluation.
+Certificates other than EN 17033 will be evaluated case by case.
+If no certificate is available, the evaluation team may carry out an evaluation of the material.